Hiomio/Hiomio/README.md

 ### 🧠 About Me

 <p align="center">
-I'm a passionate <b>Full Stack Developer</b> and <b>Problem Solver</b> from India 🇮🇳, currently pursuing B.Tech in Computer Science at <b>IIIT Bhagalpur</b>.
-I love transforming ideas into elegant web experiences that are fast, interactive, and visually stunning.
+🎓 <b>CSE Graduate (2025)</b> from <b>Indian Institute of Information Technology, Bhagalpur</b>.
+💻 A <b>Full Stack Developer</b> who enjoys building fast, modern, and user-focused web applications.
+🚀 A <b>Problem Solver</b> with a passion for continuous learning, clean code, and creative solutions.
+🌱 Always exploring new technologies and growing as a <b>Curious Learner</b>.
 </p>

 ---